jbms/sphinx-immaterial/docs/admonitions.rst

 Admonition Directive
 *********************

-All admonitions listed above are created or overriden by this theme's `Custom Admonitions`_ feature.
+All admonitions listed above are created or overridden by this theme's `Custom Admonitions`_ feature.
 This means that the following options are available to all admonitions.

 .. rst:directive:: admonition